 Courses during the second semester

-The course is divided into four parts and the first part aims to give the student a basic understanding of socio cultural processes in the region.
-It focuses on religion as a field of meanings that informs individual people’s lives and strengthens social and political identities.
-It also discusses how religion influences social and political discourses.
-In South-East Asia religion is inter-twined in the daily life and the course gives example of how religion in various ways enables people to cope with daily existence and also to demonstrate their discontent.
+The course is divided into four parts where the first part provides a basic understanding of the region’s socio-cultural processes.
+The historical context and its impact on contemporary South-East Asian societies are discussed.
+It discusses religion as a field of meanings that informs individual people’s lives and strengthens social and political identities, and influences social and political discourses.

-The course deals with methodological issues relating to the design and writing of a master’s thesis.
-In addition to the general introduction to the philosophy of sciences and research methodologies, the students get acquainted with the use of various methods in social research including a related range of techniques.
+The course deals with methodological issues relating to the organisation, design and writing of a master’s thesis.
+In addition to the general introduction to ontological and epistemological debates in the social sciences, the students get acquainted with organisational tools and methodological approaches in social research including a related range of specific methods and techniques.

-The objective is to develop skills in designing, planning, carrying out, writing up and appraising research related to Asia and to introduce the students to the main methods in qualitative and quantitative research and related techniques.
-The research methods include research design, descriptive statistics, qualitative inquiry (case study, grounded theory, ethnography, narratives), interviewing, running focus groups, using observational techniques, adopting critical text analysis, practising critical source assessment, discourse analysis, analysing and interpreting data as well as presenting data, findings and conclusions.
+From the organisational and methodological perspective, the objective is to develop skills in designing, planning, carrying out, writing up and appraising research related to Asia.
+The course introduces the students to the main methods in qualitative and quantitative research and related techniques, and provides the tools for students to effectively present data, findings and conclusions.